core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 * 'topic-history': An optional field used to indicate how many previous resource representations the broker shall store for a topic.
 Encoded as an unsigned CBOR integer, it defines a counter representing the number of historical resource states the broker retains.
 This enables subscribers to retrieve past states of the topic data when necessary, useful in scenarios where historical context is required (e.g., for data analytics or auditing).
 If this field is not present, no historical data will be stored.

-* 'initialize': An optional boolean field that, when set to `true`, allows the topic-data path to be pre-populated with an empty string or other initial value during the topic creation process.
+* 'initialize': An optional boolean field that, when set to `true`, allows the topic-data path to be pre-populated with a zero-length (empty) payload without an explicit Content-Format.
 This behavior facilitates one-shot publication and topic creation, enabling CoAP clients to subscribe by default without encountering a `4.04 Not Found` error.
 If this field is not present, the broker behaves as usual, and the topic-data path is not initialized.

 ## Discovery